jvsTSX/BitFlood/README.md

 A brand new game for the Dreamcast VMU, initially meant to be an entry for DreamDisc 24 but oops...
 The main gameplay mechanic involves carry-bitshifts, the carry itself being represented by your cursor.
 But be quick!
 The stack automatically rises periodically, don't let a non-zero row reach the top otherwise, game over.

 ## Assembling
 Make sure you clone this entire repository and then run the waterbear assemble command on it, no additional requirements so far.
+You can get Waterbear here - https://github.com/wtetzner/waterbear
 - `waterbear assemble bitflood.asm -o bitflood.vms`

 ## Game Controls